Mechanisms and Clinical Applications of Laser and Light Technologies in Modern Dermatology

 TLDR Laser and light technologies are used in dermatology for skin treatments and improving outcomes.

-Laser and light technologies are extensively used in modern dermatology for both aesthetic and therapeutic purposes, including skin cancer and inflammatory diseases.
-This integrative literature review analyzed studies from the past decade to understand the fundamental biophysical mechanisms and clinical applications of these technologies.
-Key mechanisms include selective photothermolysis, photoacoustic, photochemical effects, and controlled ablation, targeting specific skin chromophores.
-Common applications are skin rejuvenation, acne scar treatment, pigment disorders, vascular lesions, and permanent hair removal.
-Photobiomodulation with LEDs shows promise for androgenetic alopecia, inflammation, and wound healing, while photodynamic therapy is effective for actinic keratoses and superficial basal cell carcinoma.
-There is a growing trend of combining technologies and personalizing protocols, often with artificial intelligence, to enhance efficacy and safety.
-A deep understanding of biophysical mechanisms and standardization of clinical parameters are crucial for optimizing outcomes and developing consistent clinical guidelines.
+This study provides an integrative review of laser and light technologies in modern dermatology, analyzing their fundamental biophysical mechanisms and clinical applications over the past decade.
+Key mechanisms include selective photothermolysis, photoacoustic, photochemical effects, and controlled ablation, each targeting specific skin chromophores for various clinical purposes.
+Common applications are skin rejuvenation, acne scar treatment, pigmentary disorders, vascular lesions, and permanent hair removal.
+Photobiomodulation with LEDs shows promise for androgenetic alopecia, inflammatory processes, and wound healing, while photodynamic therapy is effective for actinic keratoses and superficial basal cell carcinoma.
+The study highlights a trend towards combining technologies and personalizing protocols, often with artificial intelligence, to enhance efficacy and safety across different skin types.
+Understanding these mechanisms and standardizing clinical parameters are crucial for optimizing outcomes and developing consistent clinical guidelines.